bahrawyyy/microMouse/README.md

 1- Clone or download the hardware integration version of the Micromouse project from the repository.

-2- Follow the hardware setup instructions provided in the project documentation to connect sensors, motors, and other hardware components to your microcontroller.
+2- Follow the hardware setup instructions provided in [Project documentation](https://github.com/bahrawyyy/microMouse/blob/main/Algorithm%20Integration/hardware_setup.md) to connect sensors, motors, and other hardware components to your microcontroller.

 3- Build and upload the project code to your microcontroller using the appropriate development environment (e.g., Arduino IDE, Raspberry Pi development tools).